FelicianoAnthony/Python_projects/README.md

 # web scraping
-Project that involved programtically scraping html tables titled "Team Batting" from http://www.baseball-reference.com for entire seasons and creating visualizations from scraped data
+Project that involved programtically scraping html tables titled "Team Batting" from a page [like this](https://www.baseball-reference.com/teams/NYM/2017.shtml) for entire seasons and creating visualizations from scraped data

 ## Packages used: BeautifulSoup, requests, pandas, collections, bokeh...